skeet1/Inception_42_Project/README.md

 - Disaster recovery: VMs allow quick and easy recovery from hardware failures or disasters by easily moving VMs to different hardware.

 ![Virutal Machine](./imgs/virtual-machine_overview-img.jpg)

+## **A - Docker**
+1. ### **What is Docker**
+Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+With Docker, you can manage your infrastructure in the same ways you manage your applications.
+By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

+2. ### **Docker Components**
+Docker is composed of these five components:
+  - Docker Daemon (dockerd)
+  - Docker Client
+  - Docker Image
+  - Docker Container
+  - Docker Registry

+#### **What is a Docker Daemon?**
+Docker has a client-server architecture.
+Docker Daemon (dockerd) or server is responsible for all the actions related to containers.

+The daemon receives the commands from the Docker client through CLI or REST API.
+Docker client can be on the same host as a daemon or present on any other host.

+By default, the docker daemon listens to the docker.sock UNIX socket.
+If you have any use case to access the docker API remotely, you need to expose it over a host port.
+One such use case is running Docker as Jenkins agents.

+#### **What is Docker Client?**
+Docker client provides a command-line interface (CLI) that allows users to run, and stop application commands to a Docker daemon.

 ### **RESOURCES**